Cheney's, Kinzinger's roles on Jan. 6 committee to come into sharp focus in first hearing

 They've attacked Trump over his false claims that the presidential election was stolen.
 And both voted to impeach Trump for allegedly stoking the attack on the Capitol by a mob of his supporters, who breached the building shortly after Trump gathered a crowd in D.C. and told them to march "peacefully" to the Capitol as Congress was certifying the election.

-Cheney and Kinzinger sitting on the committee with seven Democrats will be a major focus as Democrats seek to boost its legitimacy.
+Cheney and Kinzinger sitting on the committee with seven Democrats will be a major focus as Democrats seek to boost its legitimacy and other Republicans seek to undermine it.

 PELOSI INSISTS ‘NO PARTISANSHIP’ IN JAN.
 6 COMMITTEE AFTER REJECTING 2 REPUBLICANS